Shadow Wars and Black Ops

 Ric Prado 1:14:15

-And it's not only that you can't but that you don't want to, I mean, you don't want to impact, you know, like me meeting this terrorist in the middle of the night.
-Yeah, I was coming home at 1010, 30 at night, you know, and I had a small a body armor underneath, and I had a radio, and I had two guns and all kind of crap.
-So my, my wife, knew that I was about at a canasta club, you know, but she had no idea, and I wouldn't, I would allow her to know that, not because of, not only because of the the the, you know, the compartmentation issues in the intelligence community, but because I don't want her suffering every time that I go out of the house, as it was, I know that she did, but always in back of her mind, you know, she.
-She had no idea.
-And I remember when she was reading the book, every once in a while she would walk in my office and go, so that's what you were doing on such and then she would roll her eyes and walk up so, oh,
+And it's not only that you can't but that you don't want to, I mean, you don't want to impact,- you know, like me meeting this terrorist in the middle of the night.
+Yeah, I was coming home at 10:00, 10:30 at night, you know, and I had a small- a body armor underneath, and I had a radio, and I had two guns and all kind of crap.
+So my, my wife, knew that I wasn't out at a canasta club (Najjar chuckles), but you know, but she had no idea.
+And I wouldn't- I wouldn't allow her to know that, not because of, not only because of the- the- the- you know, the compartmentation issues in the intelligence community, but because I don't want her suffering every time that I go out of the house.
+As it was, I know that she did, but always in back of her mind, you know, she- she had no idea.
+And I remember when she was reading the book, every once in a while she would walk in my office and go, "so that's what you were doing on such" and then she would roll her eyes and walk up so (Najjar chuckles).

-these are, these are life's little moments.
-I'd say, gosh.
-So when you, when you, when you were writing that book was there and someone that you saw it as an inspiration, a person, or maybe something, maybe you know, even an idea that you know, that was sort of like a an element of inspiration that led you to maybe finish it or even write something like that.
-I mean, there must have been something that triggered, yeah,
+Oh these are- these are life's little moments, I'd say (Prado chuckles).
+Gosh.
+So when you- when you- when you were writing that book was there and someone that you saw it as an inspiration, a person, or maybe something, maybe, you know, even an idea that, you know, that was sort of like a an element of inspiration that led you to maybe finish it or even write something like that?
+I mean, there must have been something that triggered-

 Abdullah Najjar 1:18:22

-Oh my and, you know, before I wrap it up, I wanted to ask about life, post the career and post the release of the book, what has been, what's it been like for you to be away, maybe to a certain extent, away from all the action?
+Oh my.
+And, you know, before I wrap it up, I wanted to ask about life, post the career and post the release of the book.
+What has been- what's it been like for you to be away, maybe to a certain extent, away from all the action?
 I mean, it must be a change of scenery, to put it mildly.
-Well,

 Ric Prado 1:18:44